-If you have a sighting you would like to share, please click here to fill in a contact form.
-We will contact you for more details.
+If you have a sighting you would like to share, please click here to give details of what you saw.

 We were about 100 M out from the beach when we noticed a rounded object on the water.
 The object was not moving.
 Thinking it was something like a play toy or an inner tube, I decided to paddle over and investigate.
 As we approached, the first thing I noticed was a strong fishy smell.
 When the bow of the canoe was within a meter or so of the object, we noticed it was about 1 ft wide by 4ft long and had 2 rows of arrow head shaped scales running its length.
 It was dark green in color.